A Convergence Directorate at the National Science Foundation

 Author: Dean M. Evasius

 Convergence is a compelling novel paradigm and a potent force for advancing scientific discovery via transdisciplinary collaboration.
 It is also a useful framework for multi-sector partnerships.
-The next administration should form a Convergence Directorate at the National Science Foundation (NSF) to accelerate research and innovation and help ensure U.S. leadership in the industries of the future.
+The Biden-Harris Administration should form a Convergence Directorate at the National Science Foundation (NSF) to accelerate research and innovation and help ensure U.S. leadership in the industries of the future.

 In forming the Directorate, NSF should: